yuval-ro/guides/ohmyposh/ohmyposh.md

     Get-PoshThemes
     ```
     This will demonstrate in the shell all of OMP's endorsed themes.
-    Once you settled on one, say the "aliens" theme, find its Github URL in [Themes](https://ohmyposh.dev/docs/themes), go to its Github page, select "RAW", and copy the RAW Github URL.
+    Once you settled on one, say the "Powerline" theme, find its Github URL in [Themes](https://ohmyposh.dev/docs/themes), go to its Github page, select "RAW", and copy the RAW Github URL.

     Open your `$PROFILE` file via some text editor:
     ```powershell